Parsa-Rajabi/CMPT-276/docs/assignment-lab-details.md

    - [Windows instructions on how to print/save PDF](https://www.consumerfinance.gov/consumer-tools/save-as-pdf-instructions/)
 3. Save your file as PDF as per file name format below
 4. Upload PDF to github
-5. Include link to PDF file on your README file using the following sytanx:
+5. Include link to PDF file on your README file using the following syntax:

 ```markdown
 [Link text](link to file)